MarcRamonMoreno/CUDA-SAXPY-KERNEL/README.md

     α is a scalar,
     X and Y are vectors of the same size,
-    := denotes that the vector YY is being updated with the result.
+    := denotes that the vector Y is being updated with the result.

 This operation is fundamental in many scientific and engineering calculations, as it is a building block for more complex operations like matrix multiplication.
 SAXPY is used extensively in fields that require large-scale numerical computations, such as fluid dynamics, structural analysis, and other simulations that rely on linear algebra routines.